 4. Electrical Problems

 One of the most common signs of electrical problems in air conditioners is oxidation and acid buildup.
 Scheduling routine AC tune-ups can help prevent electrical issues.
-An experienced HVAC technician can inspect your AC for acid buildup and repair damaged wiring, fuses, and other components before they destroy your compressor.
+An experienced HVAC technician can inspect your AC for acid buildup.
+They can repair damaged wiring, fuses, and other components before they destroy your compressor.

 5. Low Refrigerant Levels